PdxCodeGuild/Full-Stack-Day-Class/notes/webappoverview.md

 ## Back-End
 This is your **web server**.
 It serves dynamically generated web pages.
-When someone goes to `www.yourwebsite.com/show/ponies`, it will figure out what's on that page, maybe by talking to the database or other web sites, and return the content associated with it for display.
+When someone goes to `www.yourwebsite.com/show/ponies`, it will figure out what's on `/show/ponies`, maybe by talking to the database or other web sites, and return the content associated with it for display.

 This is the code you write in **Python**.
 It contains your **business logic**.